hasithmeth/hasithBlott/README.md

-React Native CLI Assignment - Blott
+# React Native CLI Assignment - Blott

-Author: Hasith Methmal Jayasekara
+**Author**: Hasith Methmal Jayasekara
-Date: October 26, 2024
+**Date**: October 26, 2024

 Welcome to my React Native CLI assignment!
-This guide will provide you with all the necessary steps to get the app running on both iOS and Android platforms.
+This guide will provide all the necessary steps to get the app running on both iOS and Android platforms.

 ---

-📋 Prerequisites
+## 📋 Prerequisites

 To ensure the app works smoothly, please check that you have the following tools installed and up-to-date: